Documentation

 11 # ... some other stuff

-Here we imported mock_client from the test_lib.
+Here we imported mock from fennel.testing.
 This is a decorator which can be used to decorate test functions - and the decorator supplies an extra argument called client to the test.
-Once the client object reaches the body of the test, you can do all operations that are typically done on a real client - you can sync datasets/featuresets, log data, extract features etc.
+Once the client object reaches the body of the test, you can do all operations that are typically done on a real client - you can commit datasets/featuresets, log data, extract features etc.

 Testing Datasets

-For testing Datasets, you can use the client.log to add some local data to a dataset and then query this or other downstream datasets using the .lookup API.
+For testing Datasets, you can use the log method of the client to add some local data to a dataset or use the log method from our testing library and then query this or other downstream datasets using the lookup method.
 Here is an end to end example.
 Suppose our regular non-test code looks like this:

 10